OurPlanscape/Planscape/src/interface/src/app/features/README.md

 # Features.json
-The features.json flag is needed to enable or disable certain features that are under development or newly released.
+The features.json file is needed to enable or disable certain features that are under development or newly released.
 You should add a features.json file (see below) in this directory before running angular.
 The file is listed in the toplevel .gitignore so that it does not get overwritten with pulls.